 Habitat: Primarily found in the open ocean, as far north as Alaska and as far south as the southern tip of Africa, though recent satellite tracking research indicates that leatherbacks feed in areas just offshore.
 Known to be active in water below 40 degrees Fahrenheit, the only reptile known to remain active at such a low temperature.

 Nesting: Nest at intervals of 2 to 3 years, though recent research has indicated they can nest every year.
 Nests between 4 to 7 times per season, with an average of 10 days between nestings.
 Lays an average of 80 fertilized eggs, the size of billiard balls, and 30 smaller, unfertilized eggs, in each nest.
 Eggs incubate for about 65 days.
 Unlike other species of sea turtles, leatherback females may change nesting beaches, though they tend to stay in the same region.

 Range: Most widely distributed of all sea turtles.
 Found world wide with the largest north and south range of all the sea turtle species.
 With its streamlined body shape and the powerful front flippers, a leatherback can swim thousands of miles over open ocean and against fast currents.

-Status: U.S. – Listed as Endangered (in danger of extinction within the foreseeable future) under the U.S. Federal Endangered Species Act.
+Status: U.S. – Listed as Endangered (in danger of extinction within the foreseeable future) in 1970 under the U.S. Endangered Species Conservation Act, the predecessor to the U.S. Endangered Species Act, which was established in 1973.
 International – Listed as Vulnerable in 2013 (facing a high risk of extinction in the wild in the immediate future) by the International Union for Conservation of Nature and Natural Resources.